tubearchivist/tubearchivist/README.md

 * There can be breaking changes between updates, particularly as the application grows, new environment variables or settings might be required for you to set in the your docker-compose file. *Always* check the **release notes**: Any breaking changes will be marked there.
 * All testing and development is done with the Elasticsearch version number as mentioned in the provided *docker-compose.yml* file.
 This will be updated when a new release of Elasticsearch is available.
 Running an older version of Elasticsearch is most likely not going to result in any issues, but it's still recommended to run the same version as mentioned.
 Use `bbilly1/tubearchivist-es` to automatically get the recommended version.

-### Alternative installation instructions:
-- **arm64**: The Tube Archivist container is multi arch, so is Elasticsearch.
-RedisJSON doesn't offer arm builds, you can use `bbilly1/rejson`, an unofficial rebuild for arm64.
+### Helm charts

-- **Helm Chart**: There is a Helm Chart available at https://github.com/insuusvenerati/helm-charts.
+There is a Helm Chart available at https://github.com/insuusvenerati/helm-charts.
 Mostly self-explanatory but feel free to ask questions in the discord / subreddit.
-- **Wiki**: There are additional helpful installation instructions in the [wiki](https://github.com/tubearchivist/tubearchivist/wiki/Installation) for Unraid, Truenas and Synology.

 ## Potential pitfalls
 ### vm.max_map_count